dev-gm/login-script/README.md

 # login-script
 A simple login script that I wrote in bash.
 Uses a file in your home called `.loginmanrc` as config.
+You must have python3 and bash installed.
 I wrote this after getting tired of trying to get 'ly' to work on Gentoo with openrc and sway/wayland.

 NOTE: The following probably won't work for most people, and is probably not best practice.
 But, TBH it is mostly just so I don't forget.